Lu9er/IFRAD-AI-framework/README.md

 The connectivity blind spot solution: Standard systems treat connectivity as a given.
 We treat it as a luxury.
 Edge Computing: Algorithms run locally on Android devices.
 Infrastructure-aware: We found a strong correlation (r=-0.695) between storage capacity and stockouts.
 Our algorithms treat physical storage as a hard constraint.
 Local Edits Always Win: We solve the black box problem by ensuring algorithms never overrule clinical judgment.
-If a nurse overrides a forecast due to a disease outbreak, the system accepts it immediately and flags it for later analysis—it does not block the transaction.
+If a nurse overrides a forecast due to a disease outbreak, the system accepts it immediately and flags it for later analysis, it does not block the transaction.

 # Tech Stack
-Mobile: Android (Kotlin), Room Database (SQLite)
+1. Mobile: Android (Kotlin), Room Database (SQLite)
-Forecasting: Python (hierarchicalforecast), Scikit-learn
+2. Forecasting: Python (hierarchicalforecast), Scikit-learn
-Integration: Interoperability standards for DHIS2, eLMIS, and eAFYA
+3. Integration: Interoperability standards for DHIS2, eLMIS, and eAFYA

 # Contact
-Principal Investigator: Gideon Abako (International Foundation for Recovery & Development)
+1. Principal Investigator: Gideon Abako (International Foundation for Recovery & Development)
-Email: abakogideon@gmail.com
+2. Email: abakogideon@gmail.com